spilliton/randumb/README.md

 As of version 0.2.0, randumb works by tacking on an additional RANDOM() order to the scope.
 This means it will have the least amount of sort precedence if you are already including other ordering.

+I built this for use on [Compare Vinyl][comparevinyl].
+Check out the homepage to see it in action :)

 ## Install